-Tickets can be booked in person and over the phone from the box office during opening hours Monday to Saturday 11:30am – 2pm.
-We are closed Sundays & Bank Holidays.
+Tickets can be booked in person and over the phone from the box office during opening hours Tuesday to Saturday 11:30am – 2pm.
+Our box office is closed Mondays, Sundays & Bank Holidays.
 You can also click here to immediately see what’s on and book online 24 hours a day 7 days a week.

 Please note: Once purchased tickets cannot be exchanged or refunded unless the event is cancelled and we are unable to offer a substitute event.
 Full conditions of sale can be found here.